Cricut drawing projects are the most underrated project type for the Cricut explorer and maker.

 - Metallic Markers – I used the Medium Tip 1.0 Silver ones in the photos with the black envelope.
 This Martha Stewart set of metallic markers is my all-time favorite and I use it a ton.
 You can use it with the Cricut and as the tracing marker afterward.

 If you insist on using a non-Cricut branded pen or maker, you need to take out the pen adapter and replaces it with a squishy pen grip like this one to hold the non-branded pen in place.
 The only non-Cricut branded marker I like are Sharpies.
 Here is one of my favorite metallic sets.
 Crayola Fine Line Marker can also work with this adapter.
+I have a separate tutorial on how to use DIY Cricut pen adapters here.

 How to draw with Cricut Machines